jmcooper/angular-hogwarts-tdd-kata/README.md

 Story: Hat Sorts Randomly
 -------------------------

 Clicking multiple times will result in all houses being selected.

 ---

 We have a disaster, a crisis of epic proportion, Sorting Hat is on an extended vacation with Nymphadora Tonks' ghost.
-The replacement, the old straw thing that sorted you, is sorting everything according to this Kata. **What is the problem?**
+The replacement, the old straw thing that sorted you, is sorting everything according to this Kata! **I am not sure I see the problem.**

-Everyone is being sorted into Hufflepuff! **Oh, I alway though I should have been in Gryffindor!
+Everyone is being sorted into _Hufflepuff_! **Oh, I alway though I should have been in Gryffindor!
 What can we do?**

 We must change the Kata to sort randomly.  **I am on it.
 Here is the starting test:**